jaygap/basic-image-manipulation/README.md

     - Biliniear
     - Bicubic
 - Add image cropping option
-- Add more masking options [being worked on]
-    - Custom thresholds

 ## Known Bugs / Issues
 - Box blur is VERY slow for larger box sizes (not a priority to fix)